 Import JSON to Google Sheets Using No-Code Tools

-Using a no-code app is a great way to import JSON, which doesn’t require any coding knowledge and has a minimal setup.
+Using a no-code app is a great way to have Google spreadsheet import JSON data, which doesn’t require any coding knowledge and has a minimal setup.
 There are countless tools that allow you to do this, including Zapier, Supermetrics, Funnel.io, and Apipheny.
 To demonstrate, we will be using the Apipheny tool.
 Note that most of these no-code tools are paid and require a monthly or a yearly subscription.

 Here are the steps you need to follow to set up Apipheny to import JSON to a spreadsheet: